 UH Department of Communication Sciences and Disorders (COMD) Mission:

-The mission of the Program in Communication Sciences and Disorders at the University of Houston is to advance the understanding of typical and disordered speech, language, swallowing, and hearing through excellence in teaching, scholarship and service to the community.
+The mission of the Program in Communication Sciences and Disorders at the University of Houston is to advance the understanding of typical and disordered speech, language, swallowing, and hearing and increase access to efficient communication through excellence in teaching, scholarship and service to the community.

 Please read the Executive Summary of our Strategic Plan and visit our links for more detailed information.

 The University of Houston is an ASHA approved continuing education provider and is approved to offer ASHA Continuing Education Units (CEUs) for audiologists and speech-language pathologists.
-Continuing education courses are offered through the Department of Communication Sciences and Disorders, and also in partnership with other organizations.
-For more information about our course offerings, or to request information about becoming a cooperative partner, please contact Kay James at firstname.lastname@example.org.
+Continuing education courses are offered through the UH Department of Communication Sciences and Disorders, and also in partnership with other organizations.
+For more information about our course offerings, or to request information about becoming a cooperative partner, please contact Lynn Maher at firstname.lastname@example.org.

 Fast Facts About the Department

-Graduate Student Enrollment: 30 to 40 entering the program per year
+Master’s Student Enrollment: 35 to 40 entering the program per year

 Large active on campus clinic with bilingual opportunities